 conda env remove -n env_name

-- List all conda environment.
+- List all conda environments.

 conda env list